-Entry Name Possible Operands Comments Page DEFAULT_CMDLEVEL= 140A or 150A This value determines which messages and command parsing files should be used when the user has not entered a DIRM GLOBALV CMDLEVEL command to select their own default CMDLEVEL.
+Entry Name Possible Operands Comments Page DATAMOVE_MACHINE= MachName MachNode SysAffin DirMaint DASD Management functions that require a CMS FORMAT, COPYFILE command, or both, may take a while to perform.
+So they are assigned to another service virtual machine for processing.
+Each machine must be identified on a DATAMOVE_MACHINE statement, along with the node ID within the complex where the DATAMOVE machine is running, and the system affinity that the DATAMOVE machine is authorized to process.
+69 DEFAULT_CMDLEVEL= 140A or 150A This value determines which messages and command parsing files should be used when the user has not entered a DIRM GLOBALV CMDLEVEL command to select their own default CMDLEVEL.
 The preferred default for general users is 150A.
-107 DEFAULT_CMDSET. xxxx = The IBM-supplied default is G .
+109 DEFAULT_CMDSET.xxxx= The IBM-supplied default is G .
 This value determines which privileges a user has if the user has not been explicitly authorized for specific privileges.
 A different default may be specified for each defined CMDLEVEL.
-103 DEFAULT_SERVER_LANG= Language identifier This value determines the language used for messages sent to the DIRMAINT/DATAMOVE/DIRMSAT machine's console and to the broadcast list for service messages.
+105 DEFAULT_DELTA_OPTIONS= Null, TRACE, CALL, RETURN, or USER id .
+This value sets diagnostic options for delta processing.
+N/A DEFAULT_DIRECT_ACTION= UNCONDITIONAL or CONDITIONAL This value determines the default for the optional UNCONDITIONAL or CONDITIONAL parameters on the DIRMAINT DIRECT command.
+If specified as CONDITIONAL, the DIRECTXA command will not be issued unless there are pending changes to be processed.
+If specified as UNCONDITIONAL, the DIRECTXA command will be issued, regardless of any pending changes to be processed.
+(If omitted, the default is UNCONDITIONAL.)
+N/A DEFAULT_SERVER_LANG= Language identifier This value determines the language used for messages sent to the DIRMAINT/DATAMOVE/DIRMSAT machine's console and to the broadcast list for service messages.
 If not specified, the default is AMENG .
 Messages to an individual user are sent in the user's requested language.
 N/A DIRECTXA_OPTIONS= MIXED or MIXED NOMIXMSG This value specifies the options used when the DIRECTXA command places the directory online.
-If you have a clean source directory for VM leave this blank.
+If you have a clean source directory for z/VM leave this blank.
 If your source directory has been migrated from the VM/ESA 370 feature (or its VM/SP or VM/SP HPO predecessors) and contains a few 370 flavor directory statements, you may chose to use MIXED to assist you in completing your migration.
-If your directory contains too many 370 flavor directory 31 statements, you may use MIXED NOMIXMSG to suppress the messages.
-DISK_CLEANUP= NO or YES This entry supports your OBJECT REUSE policy.
+If your directory contains too many 370 flavor directory statements, you may use MIXED NOMIXMSG to suppress the 28 DISK_CLEANUP= NO or YES messages.
+This entry supports your OBJECT REUSE policy.
 Specify YES to have DirMaint format disk space from one user before allocating to another to protect privacy.
-34 DISK_SPACE_THRESHHOLD IBM supplied defaults are 75 and 90.
-However, you can use any number from 1 - 99, the first value must be less than the second value, the second value must be less than or equal to 1 - 99.
-This value identifies the warning and shutdown limitation on DASD space usage.
-33
+31